PSDI-UK/aiida-gromacs/docs/source/tutorials/genericMD.rst

 A few things to consider when using genericMD, firstly the inputs and ouputs of a command need to be known before submitting the process.

 .. warning::
-    Any inputs/outputs not included in the genericMD submission with ``--inputs`` and ``--outputs`` flags repectively, will not be included as a node in the provenance graph!!
+    Any inputs/outputs not included in the genericMD submission with ``--inputs`` and ``--outputs`` flags repectively, will not be included as a node in the provenance graph!